IsaacTunney/IsaacTunney.github.io/_pages/about.md

 I decided to explore how I could use it and modify it to actually explore the full state space of a 2D drone to generate full body motions.
 My algorithm works as follows:
 It explores the 2D state space of the drone (positions, velocities, pitch angle and pitch rate) and generates trees in the 6 dimensions until it reaches its goal while keeping track of force/torque inputs.
 Once the goal is reached, its plays back the force/torque sequence to bring the drone to its goal.

-Here is an example flying from point A to B:
+Here is an example flying from point A to B (in Matlab):
 <div style="display: flex; justify-content: center; margin: 10px 0;">
   <img src="/images/droneAnimationRRT.gif" alt="RRT Drone Animation" style="max-width: 100%; height: auto; border: 1px solid #888; border-radius: 4px;">
 </div>